serdeliverance/turro-lingo-api/README.md

 # m-flashcards

 Flashcards for learning languages.
-This project born from a real need and also comes in handy to dive deeper into `Nextjs` and related technologies.
+This project born from a real need and also comes in handy to dive deeper into `Nextjs`, `Kotlin`, `Spring Webflux` and related technologies.

 ## Stack